stevenc49/stevenc49.github.io/pages/practiceJournal.md

 - time your exercises
 - allow input for space and time complexity
 - how fast can you review all your solutions if you had an interview in a week?
+- round robin thru each type of category
+- have 2 types of study session: broad or by category

 ### Jun 30